OferT-FTS/biu_d20_eda/README.md

 File Upload
  - Invalid file extension:
-   the program displayes an invalid file upload message to load a valid file
+   the program displays an invalid file upload message to load a valid file
  - Valid file extension:
    1. the program checks for an empty file\zero records file
    2. if the file has records then the interactive relevant plots are displayed
-   3. the sidebar displayes the different plot sections and gives the user the possibilty to display\not display the different sections
+   3. the sidebar displays the different plot sections and gives the user the possibility to display\not display the different sections